SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 There are many different drivers available, to speed up the development.
 For example you can use this [Driver](https://github.com/mcauser/micropython-tm1637) for the 7 segment display.
 Some drivers are already built into MicroPython, such as the [DHT11 driver](https://docs.micropython.org/en/latest/esp8266/tutorial/dht.html).

 By following these steps and understanding the I2C protocol, you can effectively control 7-segment displays and other I2C devices in your MicroPython projects

+>MicroPython is a lightweight implementation of Python designed for microcontrollers and embedded systems.
+>
+>- **Key Differences:** MicroPython is optimized for resource-constrained environments, while Python is a general-purpose language.
+MicroPython is a subset of Python, with a focus on efficiency and limited libraries.
+>- **Digital Input:** MicroPython provides tools for reading digital signals from external devices, such as buttons and sensors.
+>- **Pull-up/Pull-down Resistors:** These resistors provide a default state for digital input pins, ensuring reliable readings.
+>- **Event-Driven Programming:** MicroPython supports interrupt-driven I/O, allowing for efficient response to external events.
+>- **Digital Output:** MicroPython enables controlling digital devices like LEDs and motors by setting the voltage level on output pins.
+>- **PWM (Pulse Width Modulation):** This technique controls the average power delivered to a load by varying the width of pulses in a square wave signal.
+>- **Analog Input/Output:** MicroPython provides functionality for converting analog signals to digital values (ADC) and vice versa (DAC).
+>- **I2C Communication:** MicroPython supports the I2C protocol for communicating with other devices on a two-wire bus.

 # End of Script

 **Thank you for joining me on this journey through MicroPython and embedded system development!** We've covered the fundamentals of MicroPython, explored its syntax and features, and delved into practical examples of interacting with hardware components.